Young-TW/slidev/slides.md

 ---

-# 下載和安裝 Git
+# Download and install Git

-1. 在瀏覽器搜尋 Git
+1. Searching Git on the browser.
-2. 下載後打開檔案
+2. Download and open the installer.

 ![](https://cdn.discordapp.com/attachments/711916752551804989/884681694693707846/0633dc249b85316.png)